alielfilali01/blog-md-diff/blog-v2.md

 ![Tasks Distribution (%)](https://huggingface.co/spaces/inceptionai/Arabic-Leaderboards/raw/main/assets/pictures/03-25/PercentageDistributionOfTasks.png)

 Additionally, we refined the **judge system prompt** to enhance clarity, even for smaller/weaker judge models.

-[//]: # (Both the previous and current system prompts are available in our code base, and we encourage the community to experiment more around altering the system prompt for different judges.)

 ### Dynamic Evaluation and Ranking Analysis